 - Drug Treatments

 There are two major anti-spasticity drugs that have good safety records, although they will not cure spasticity or improve muscle co-ordination or strength.
 Most commonly used is baclofen (Lioresal), which is a muscle relaxant that affects the nerves in the spinal cord.
 Side effects include drowsiness and a feeling of muscle weakness.
-In severe cases of spasticity, that do not respond well to oral medication, it can be given intravenously by an Intrathecal Baclofen Pump (ITB).
+In severe cases of spasticity, that do not respond well to oral therapy baclofen can be given by a baclofen pump intrathecally (into the spinal fluid).
+The baclofen pump is surgically implanted to continuously supply a controlled dose baclofen to the fluid around the spinal cord.
 Tizanidine (Zanaflex) works quickly to relieve the spasm and relax muscles.
-It can cause a dry mouth, sedation and, in some cases, low blood pressure.

 Less commonly used drugs include diazepam (Valium), which may be used for spasms that interrupt sleep, and dantrolene (Dantrium), which is only used where other drugs are ineffective because of its potentially serious side effects, such as liver damage.
 Botox injections have been shown to be effective in relieving spasticity in individual muscles for up to three months.
 Clonidine is normally prescribed for hypertension and, although still considered an experimental drug, does seem to relieve spasticity.